JADE-V-V/JADE/docs/source/usage/folders.rst

 Code
 ====
 ``<JADE_root>\Code`` contains the JADE GitHub repo itself.
-All the source code is contained here toghether with the following subfolders:
+Various git files and license information is contained here together with the following subfolders:

+docs
+   Contains all files related to this documentation.
+Here, local version of the documentations can be found.

+jade
+   Contains all source code, as well as the following folders:

     default_settings
         Contains all JADE default settings.
 On the first JADE instance these are copied to the ``<JADE_root>\Configuration`` folder.
 They can be restored by a dedicated utility function available from the main menu.

-docs
-   Contains all files related to this documentation.
-Here, local version of the documentations can be found.

     install_files
         Contains files to be used during the first JADE run.
-They have not any appeal to the general user.
+They do have not any appeal to the general user.

-templates
-    Contains all the Microsoft Office and Word templates to be used during post-processing.
-In case of user-defined benchmarks that are based on specific templates, these need to be added here.
+    resources
+        Miscelaneous resources, currently information on natural isotope abundances and atomic masses.

 tests
-    Contains all the .py files to be run with pytest and folders containing files useful for the testing activity
+    Contains all the .py files to be run with pytest and folders containing files useful for the testing activity.

 Configuration
 =============
 ``<JADE_root>\Configuration`` stores the main JADE configuration file ``Config.xlsx`` and all benchmark-specific configuration files that are stored in ``<JADE_root>\Code\Benchmarks Configuration``.
+For users running on UNIX systems, this folder also contains templates for several common job submission systems (Slurm, LoadLeveler), and config shell scripts for configuring modules and environment variables at runtime.

 .. seealso::
     :ref:`config` for additional description of the configuration files.